Topics included in this article:

 With the DC20

-The DR40 will auto-register to your Rhombus console once it's connected to a DC20, assuming that the DC20 has a stable network connection.
+The DR40 will auto-register to your Rhombus Console once it's connected to a DC20, assuming that the DC20 has a stable network connection.

 For Standalone Use